Modelling Change

 Changes

-OK, so that's the validation part of EditProfileValidator but how to we know if anything has actually changed?
-We need to track the initial values of each field and then as it's changed determine if it's final state is different from it's initial state.
-It's possible for the user to edit a field and then re-edit back to what it was so a simple boolean won't do, we need to track it's actual value.
+Okay, so that's the validation part of EditProfileValidator, but how do we know if anything has actually changed?
+We need to track the initial values of each field and then, as it changes, determine if its final state is different from its initial state.
+The user can edit a field and then revert to its original value, so a simple boolean won't suffice; we need to track its actual value.
 We could do this by adding a new suite of properties called something like: firstNameInitialValue but we don't need to as we already have the initial values in the User instance that we pass into this class during initialisation - as User is immutable we know that it will contain the values as they were before any editing, we can then use this to determine if any changes have made:

 private let user: User